 Plus, as you can see above, the value of your career doesn’t stop here.
 Beyond what you earn, it is the dollar-soldiers you keep and put to work for you that really matters.
 I don’t know about you, but my mind ramps up when I start extrapolating the millions more I can generate by investing the increased income I produce from my career.
 Gains from investments compound the value of your career which provides the seeds that eventually grow into money trees.
 It’s a perpetually upward-cycling equation.

-Enter your email below and click “Download Now” to get this FREE calculator and the entire Financial Independence Toolkit:
+Use the link below to get this FREE calculator and the entire Financial Independence Toolkit:

 Your turn!
 Do you see the potential?
 How valuable an asset is your career?
 Did this post motivate you to start managing your career more aggressively?
 Tell me how you will!
 Also, I would like to hear from boots-on-the-ground: what are the most powerful ways you are seeing that add value in your organization – what skills are being compensated most highly?